Indonesia volcano erupts; 76,000 evacuated, most of Java's airports shut

 At the world's largest Buddhist temple outside Yogyakarta, nearly 135 km (84 miles) away, workers rushed to cover statues with plastic sheets to protect them from the falling ash.

-Other airports, including Denpasar on the resort island of Bali, were so far unaffected, according to flag carrier Garuda Indonesia.
+Other airports, including Denpasar on the resort island of Bali, were so far unaffected, according to flag carrier Garuda Indonesia (GIAA.JK).

 OIL REFINERY UNAFFECTED

-Operations were unaffected at a major oil refinery in Cilacap run by state-owned energy company Pertamina, officials said.
+Operations were unaffected at a major oil refinery in Cilacap run by state-owned energy company Pertamina PERTM.UL, officials said.
 The refinery, with a capacity of 348,000 barrels per day, accounts for a little more than a third of Indonesia's total output of refined products.

 "Thankfully, Cilacap operations are normal, although ash has indeed reached the Cilacap area," said Pertamina spokesman Ali Mundakir.
 "As a preventive measure, we have immediately prepared air filters for equipment there."